chris-bc/esp32-gravity/README.md

 * Install ESP-IDF
 * idf.py set-target <chipset>
 * idf.py menuconfig
-  * Pay particular attention to the section 'Gravity Configuration'
+  * Pay particular attention to the section 'Gravity Configuration', where you can configure
+    * Flipper Zero support
+    * Bluetooth (or ESP32-C6) support
+    * Other stuff
+  * Make sure Bluetooth is also enabled
 * idf.py build flash monitor

 ### Using Gravity